 In Australia tinted glasses are most often Irlen Lenses, although you can get tinted lenses from many Behavioural Optometrists.
-Jenny Axtens is a local Irlen Screener based in Nowra, and we have two local Behavioural Optometry Clinics here in Kiama: EyeQ (I’ve happily referred people here for many years) and The Eye Store near Woolworths (I’ve seen their reports, and they’re impressive).
+Jenny Axtens is a local Irlen Screener based in Nowra, and we have two local Behavioural Optometry Clinics here in Kiama: EyeQ and The Eye Store near Woolworths.
+They’re both fantastic.

 There are also tinted Reading Guides (Highlight Strips) in various colours.